 - Able to undertake your role safely and effectively

-- One day Sighted Guide training and certificate upon completion of training
+- Sighted Guide training and certificate upon completion of training

 - Guide Dogs safeguarding training

 - Ongoing support from the My Guide team

 Sophie Thompson spends a day as a My Sighted Guide